 I´m interested in the research artists can produce in various fields of knowledge and the capacity to adapt to various roles in society : an intruder, a buffer, a metamorphosis, a provocateur, a clown, an antennae… .
 Artists can provide non-expertism, which can offer valuable insights.
 Curator Adrienne Goehler writes.
 “We cant leave the world to experts”.
 I find that a relevant notion, as so called experts´ hands might be too tied to political and economic currents and interests.

-During the recent years my artistic work has turned from poetic and meditative video performances towards ecological, social and political spheres, and the nature of my work has become more investigative.
-I want to know the world, mull over matters and create a strange mix of various disciplines, also in the process of making.
-Trained as a visual and media artist, one of my projects was an audio guide, without any images.
+During the recent years my artistic work has turned from mystical and meditative live cinema performances towards ecological, social and political spheres, and the nature of my work has become more investigative.
+Originally trained as a visual and media artist, I have a master degree on Cultural history.
+Mixing academic research with art process feels natural.

 I´m fascinated by the figures and imagery of natural philosophers and the mentality of the exploration and discovery, without the colonialist agenda.
 According to Laura Snyder the word scientist has its roots in the combination of the terms artist and natural philosopher, which is fascinating as both scientists and artists indeed study the same thing: the world around them.
 My projects bear titles that resemble educational terminology, they are guides and handbooks to an alternative world.